 Each summer, the station offers three concurrent upper-division field biology courses.
 The summer session is three weeks in length and begins the week immediately following spring graduation ceremonies.
 Each four-credit course satisfies an upper-division lecture-laboratory elective.

-The station comprises 225 acres of upland oak-hickory forest in the eastern Ozarks of Missouri, approximately 100 miles southwest of St. Louis.
+The station comprises 225 acres of upland oak-hickory forest in the eastern Ozarks of Missouri, about 100 miles southwest of St. Louis.
 It is contained within one of the seven subdivisions of the 1.5 million-acre Mark Twain National Forest.
-Huzzah Creek, a major tributary of the Meramec River, flows through the station property providing an excellent site for the study of aquatic ecosystems.
-On the station and within the national forest can be found a diversity of ecosystems including shortleaf pine forest, calcareous fens, glades, caves, springs, ponds and rivers.
+Huzzah Creek, a major tributary of the Meramec River, flows through the station property, providing an excellent site for the study of aquatic ecosystems.
+On the station, and within the national forest, one can find diverse ecosystems including shortleaf pine forest, calcareous fens, glades, caves, springs, ponds and rivers.

 Reis Biological Station can accommodate several concurrent classes and research projects.

 The research building contains an air-conditioned lab and classroom.
 The lab is equipped with Mac and Windows-based computers, balances, a fume hood, pH meters, dissolved oxygen meters and other useful scientific instruments.
 A wide array of equipment for field work — from plankton nets to light traps — is also available.
 The classroom has both dissecting and phase contrast microscopes, a plant dryer and a small herbarium.
 Classes are also taught in an open-air shelter during warmer summer months.

 Eight canoes, two john-boats with 50-hp outboard motors and trailers provide access to a variety of aquatic habitats for classes, research and recreation.